KCAstromechs/Skystone_Scorer/README.md

 # TODO:
 * More tweaking of the layout to better fit differerent devices/orientations.
 * Ability to signify "robot touching" or "not locked" to invalidate skyscraper

-* Returned stone counters
+## Potential ideas

-## Future ideas
+* Possibly a single-side mode
-* Possibly a single-side mode?
+* Possibility of recording stone orientation when stacking
-* Possibility of recording stone orientation when stacking?
+* Sounds for start/end when using the timer
-* Sounds for start/end when using the timer?
+* A standard match report
-* A standard match report?
+* Help button, lead to popup explaining usage.